Nickil21/nickil21.github.io/_posts/2020-04-04-the-risk-of-racial-bias-in-hate-speech-detection.md

 to be classified as offensive.

 It uses Dialect as a proxy for racial identity.
 African American English (AAE) dialect is used in the paper.
-Lexical detector by {% cite blodgett-etal-2016-demographic %} was used to infer the presence of AAE.
+Lexical detector by ([Blodgett et al., 2016](https://www.aclweb.org/anthology/D16-1120.pdf)) was used to infer the presence of AAE.
 To find out whether ML models are affected by racial bias in datasets, train/test classifiers on 2 corpora (<span style="color:teal;">TWT-HATEBASE, TWT-BOOTSTRAP</span>) used in hate detection systems were performed to predict the toxicity label of a tweet.
 A held-out set broken down by dialect group was used to